Skip to content

 Wave

-In workspace mode, a group of repositories that can sprint in parallel.
+In workspace mode, a group of repositories that can implement in parallel.
 Wave assignment is based on the dependency graph -- repos with no dependencies are in Wave 1, repos depending on Wave 1 are in Wave 2, and so on.

 Workspace